 I have tried to find enough internal fortitude to say, “You’re safe.”

 It’s been a two-way learning experience – inadvertently, they have also learnt what to look for in me.
 I don’t want them to do this but I suppose it is inevitable.
 They are both wildly empathetic.
 Sometimes I’ll be driving along and the road will suddenly look far away, and my breath will quicken and my heart will race, and everything inside me will want to burst out and SCREAM I can’t do it! and a little hand (that’s now almost an adult hand) will reach over and hold mine.
 Just this morning, my now 16-year-old offered me her ‘bad vibes ring’ so I could drive to school without hurtling into space.
 And I thought: What will your therapist say? and How much is this going to cost me?
 And I thought: I’m so sorry.

 For nearly 20 years we have done this.
 Not me banging my head against the steering wheel and my children watching to see if I die, but the three of us figuring it out together.
 And while there are times the guilt overwhelms me, on balance, mostly I think, thank you.

 Not just for bringing me back to earth in the impossible moments, but for all the other joy besides.

 This story comes straight from the pages of frankie feel-good, a one-off issue dedicated to mental health.
-Head here to find your closest stockist or pick up a copy from our online store.
+Head here to pick up a copy.